HardlyDifficult/Tutorials/Chapter2.md

 ## Freeze rotation

-Freeze the character's rotation so he does not fall over.
+Freeze the character's rotation so he doesn't fall over.

 Note: The character will stand straight up even on slanted platforms.
-This will be addressed below when we write the movement controllers for the character.
+This will be addressed later in the tutorial.

 <details><summary>How</summary>